borg286/sevtech/README.md

 Note: Blank patterns require Sidings from the Saw instead of sticks.

-* Make sure the pattern chest is touching both the pattern table and the part builder, otherwise you have to access it by clicking on the pattern chest tab.
+* Make sure the pattern chest is touching both the stencil table and the part builder, otherwise you have to access it by clicking on the pattern chest tab.

 * The crafting station is the block that allows the rest to be accessed as tabs in one UI.